corey-braun/porkbun-api-bash/README.md

 Make a custom API call to a specified endpoint with (optional) JSON data.
 The endpoint should be a string including everything after `https://porkbun.com/api/json/v3/` in the URL.
 Data should be provided as a string in JSON format, though leading and trailing braces may be omitted.
 Example data formatting: `'"content": "1.1.1.1", "ttl": "600"'`.
 If this command is called with no arguments an API call can be forumlated through an interactive dialog.

 ## Configuration
-All variables can be configured within file `porkbun-api.conf` located in the same directory as the script.
-The configuration file will be sourced by the script when called, so it is recommended to give it the same permissions as the parent script.
-If you choose to rename the script or config file, the config file's basename must match the script's.
+All variables can be configured within config file `porkbun-api.conf` located in the same directory as the script.
+A different config file can be specified with flag `-c /path/to/config`.

+The configuration file will be sourced/executed by the script when called, so it is recommended to give it the same permissions as the parent script.
 Details on what configurable variables do are documented in `porkbun-api.conf`.

 Some variables can also be set via flags when calling the script.
+Any variables set via flags will take precedence over variables set in the config file.
 More usage details are available by calling the script with the `-h` (help) flag.